- Customer relationship management (CRM) is essential to sales, marketing, and customer support.

 - Do you want your CRM software to scale?
 You will likely find new ways to use the data from your CRM as your business grows, but you might never need some features offered by higher-end software.

-Key takeaway: The right CRM software for your business depends on your unique circumstances, so make sure to evaluate your business before selecting a system.
+The right CRM software for your business depends on your unique circumstances, so make sure to evaluate your business before selecting a system.